Defence Trade Control Committee

-From 2 April 2016, the offence provisions of the Commonwealth’s Defence Trade Control Act 2012 will come into force.
+The offence provisions of the Commonwealth’s Defence Trade Control Act 2012 came into force on 2 April 2016.
 The Act regulates dealings in certain goods, services and technologies that could potentially have applications in matters of defence.
 Such items and services are listed in the Defence and Strategic Goods List (the DSGL) and also covers items included in the Defense Trade Cooperation Treaty between Australia and the United States of America.

 This Act is designed to protect workers involved in science and technology development, from inadvertent distribution of sensitive information, goods, and/or technology to potentially hostile nations and entities.
 The major responsibility for CSU will be to ensure compliance with this Act through the new Defence Trade Control Act 2012 – Compliance and Administration Policy which will require oversight of controlled information, goods and technologies as defined in the Act.

 Australian universities have been working with Defence Export Controls, the office within the Department of Defence that will administer the policy towards developing a compliance mechanism with the new Act since late in 2014.